-In what has become the ‘restaurant quarter’ of Clontarf, this younger kid on the block is a two-storey restaurant just opposite Hemmingways and along from Picasso's, with on-street parking outside and the menus written in white on the French doors at the front, it's an inviting place.
+In what has become the ‘restaurant quarter’ of Clontarf, this atmospheric two-storey restaurant includes Hemmingways, Picasso's and the Pigeon House among its neighbours and, with on-street parking outside and the menus written in white on the French doors at the front, it's an inviting place.

 Although there is very little artwork, it’s a really attractive place and there’s a buzz about it with a mix of family groups, ladies who lunch, young mothers, and couples creating a good atmosphere.

 For Chef-Owner Liam Moloughney, who opened here in 2009, it was always all about Irish produce.
 It's a philosophy shared with Head Chef John Fitzmaurice, a Euro-Toques Young Chef finalist in 2014 who came to Clontarf via Allo's in Listowel and The Mustard Seed in Ballingarry, both Euro-Toques strongholds famous for an absolute belief in supporting local producers and keeping it seasonal.